Politics of the Islamic Republic of Afghanistan: Background

-Afghanistan is an Islamic republic consisting of three branches of power (executive, legislative, and judiciary) overseen by checks and balances.
+Afghanistan was an Islamic republic consisting of three branches of power (executive, legislative, and judiciary) overseen by checks and balances.
 The country was led by President Ashraf Ghani, who replaced Hamid Karzai in 2014.
 Before the election of 2004, Karzai led the country after being appointed as President of the Afghan Transitional Administration.
 While supporters have praised Karzai's efforts to promote national reconciliation and a growing economy, critics charge him with failing to stem corruption and the illegal drug production.

 The National Assembly was elected in 2005 and then in 2010.
-Among the elected officials are former mujahideen, Islamic fundamentalists, reformists, communists, and several Taliban associates.
+Among the elected officials were former mujahideen, Islamic fundamentalists, reformists, communists, and several Taliban associates.
 About 28% of the delegates elected were women, 3% more than the 25% minimum guaranteed under the constitution.
 This made Afghanistan one of the leading countries in terms of female representation in the legislature.

-The Supreme Court of Afghanistan is led by Chief Justice Sayed Yusuf Halem, replacing Abdul Salam Azimi in 2014.
-The Deputy Chief Justice is Bahauddin Baha.
+The Supreme Court of Afghanistan was led by Chief Justice Sayed Yusuf Halem, replacing Abdul Salam Azimi in 2014.
+The Deputy Chief Justice was Bahauddin Baha.